timjogorman/RicherEventDescription/guidelines.md

 complications and potential broken relations when non-real EVENTs are pruned from timelines, ACTUAL or UNCertain EVENTs should never be linked to HYPOTHETICAL or GENERIC EVENTs, and vice versa.
-In this way, ``real'' EVENTs are never linked to non-real ones.
+In this way, "real" EVENTs are never linked to non-real ones.

 - Adjuvant *chemotherapy* following her upcoming *surgery* would generally be recommended, but given her poor *health*, this